benmvp/slides/2020/qconplus/mixins-hooks.md

 NOTES:
 - So while HOCs did play nicely with ES classes there were still similar problems from mixins
-- Indirection was still a problem
+- 1/ Indirection was still a problem
   * With mixins we didn't know which mixin state was coming from
   * There was also communication between helper methods/properties
   * Now with HOCs the only communication is through props
   * But with multiple HOCs we now don't know where our props are coming from
-  * Makes debugging...fun
+  * It makes debugging...fun
-- There are no method or state name collisions with HOCs
+- 2/ There are no method or state name collisions with HOCs, which is good
   * But there can be prop name collisions if 2 HOCs try to set the same prop
-  * And there'll be nothing that will tell us this is happening either
+  * And unlike mixins there'll be nothing that will tell us this is happening either
-- Lastly the composition that happens w/ HOC is **static**
+- 3/ Lastly the composition that happens w/ HOC is **static**
-  * Meaning it happens outside of the `render()`
+  * Meaning it happens outside of a `render()`
   * So it cannot be configured based upon the component's props and/or state
   * When we render child components, that's **dynamic** composition
-  * In fact, doing the enhancement within `render()` would be terrible for performance
-  * Would be creating a new component class with each render!
+  * But we don't wanna do the enhancement within `render()` cuz it would be terrible for performance *We would be creating a new component class with each render!
-  * This actually was the case with mixins as well passing in that array
+  * You know, mixins used static composition as well
-  * This wasn't always a problem, but made complex situations challenging
+  * Now static composition wasn't always a problem, but it did make complex situations challenging

 =====